skritichauhan/LeetCode-Solutions/README.md

 # LeetCode-Solutions
+Got stuck in a LeetCode question?
-This repository consists of some of the problems solved by me on the LeetCode platform
+This repository consists of the solutions of the problems of the LeetCode platform.
+If you want to contribute, feel free to do so.